 The last month has been insanely busy.
-The three of us share October birthdays, and that is on top of Thanksgiving and Halloween.
 Every weekend we had plans and could not wait until we had a weekend to ourselves.

 I had a somewhat lazy weekend where Girlie and I made homemade hot chocolates and curled up in front of the TV to watch some movies (How the Grinch Stole Christmas has officially been watched!)
 Might as well get ahead on those Christmas movies as it actually snowed here on Halloween (thankfully, after we were done going out in the cold rain.)
 Have to love that crazy Canadian weather!